-Head lice treatment - action taken

 Parent/guardian response form

-To [Service Name]
+To Brentwood Kindergarten

 CONFIDENTIAL

 Child's name: Group:

-I understand that my child must not attend the service with untreated head lice or lice eggs.
+I understand that my child must not attend the service with untreated head lice or lice eggs

+I have used the following recommended treatment for head lice or lice

-I have used the following recommended treatment for head lice or lice eggs for my child:
+Thave used the following recommended treatment for head lice of lice eggs for my child.

 "[write name of treatment used]" .

 Treatment commenced on: [write date treatment was first used].

 Signature of parent/guardian: Date: